WAGR E class: History

 Due to slow delivery times by the British companies as a result of full-order books and a preference for larger orders, twenty modified E class locomotives were ordered from the Baldwin Locomotive Works, Philadelphia and became the WAGR Ec class.
 They differed from the E class in that they were compound engines.
 The E class eventually totalled 65, with 15 examples being built by Nasmyth, Wilson, 30 by Vulcan Foundry and 20 by North British.
 The first fifteen entered service in 1903/04 and were successful from the outset, providing a much needed boost to WAGR locomotive power.

 In 1924/25, all except 306, 336, 338 and 353 were rebuilt with superheated boilers and reclassified as the Es class.
-The E and Es class revolutionised the long-distance travel between Perth and Kalgoolie.
+The E and Es class revolutionised the long-distance travel between Perth and Kalgoorlie.
 They were later replaced on this service by the P class in 1924.

 In 1934, 336 and 346 underwent a weight reduction programme to allow them to operate on lightly laid lines.
 They were reclassified as the Ea class, being converted back in 1939.
 In 1945 the chassis, cylinders and wheels of eight Es class were used in the building of the Dm class.

 The last was withdrawn in October 1963.
 Es308 has been preserved at the Western Australian Rail Transport Museum.